Other Causes Of Personal Injuries

 At Phillips Law Group we can help you with serious injury cases such as head or brain injury.
-Please contact our Phoenix and Tucson personal injury lawyers to schedule a free office visit.
+Please contact our Phoenix accident lawyers to schedule a free office visit.

 Lead poisoning is a disease caused by swallowing or breathing lead.
 Even small amounts of chipped lead paint or lead dust can be dangerous to children and lead to a personal injury cause of action.
 Children face great risks because their bodies absorb lead more easily than adults do.
 Children put everything into their mouths, and no matter how hard you try, it is almost impossible to keep an eye on a toddler every minute.

 Lead paint is the major source of lead poisoning in the United States and in AZ it is the basis for many personal injury lawsuits.
 Chipped or peeling lead paint poses the greatest risk.
 However, even intact lead paint can create fine lead dust, which may be difficult to see.
 Millions of homes have lead on windows and sills, door frames, stairways, railings, banisters, woodwork, molding, porches, and fences.